Cabral-rcs/Cabral-rcs/README.md

 # 👑 Developing Social Impact
 ## How i am doing this??
 I reached out to a local ONG and offered to create an informational website on a volunteer basis.
 My goal was to help amplify their cause, provide them with a platform to reach more people, and spread awareness to drive greater impact in the community.
-Traduza
 # 🗺️ Status:
 🚀 In progress
 # 🏠 Home page: